Comment s'appelle un éleveur de vers à soie

 • The ability to ensure the proper development of silkworms at each stage of their growth

-• Mastery of the techniques of egg incubation, caterpillar rearing, cocoon harvesting and silk production t5>
+• Mastery of the techniques of egg incubation, caterpillar breeding, cocoon harvesting and silk production

-• Skills in horticulture for the cultivation of mulberry trees on which the worms feed
+• Skills in horticulture for growing mulberry trees on which worms feed

 • The ability to maintain optimal conditions in the silkworm farm: temperature, humidity, cleanliness